frideosapps/frideos_flutter/README.md

 ## Streams and BLoC pattern

-Utility classes to make a little bit easier working with streams/RxDart and Flutter.
+Utility classes to make a little bit easier working with streams.

 This example (you can find it in the example folder of this repo) shows how to use some classes of this library, and a comparison code without it.
 It is just a page with two textfields to add a key/value pair to a map.
 The map is then used to drive a ListView.builder showing all the pairs.